RenTrieu/PHYS141CartwheelB/README.md

 addInvader.py

 - Usage: ./addInvader.py [Distribution File]
-                         [Galaxy/Point/Bulge]
+                         [Invader Style]
-                         [Mass Multiplier] [Bulge Filename]
+                         [Mass Multiplier]
+                         [Invader Distribution File]
 - Distribution File: Takes in a distribution file (formatted for cudaLeapint)
-- Galaxy/Point: Takes in the style of invader to be appended: Galaxy creates a full galaxy distribution while Point creates a single point mass invader
+- Invader Style: Takes in the style of invader to be appended:
+    Copy: Copies the original distribution to be the invader
+    Point: Creates a point mass to be the invader
+    Distribution: Takes in a distribution file to create the invader
 - Mass Multiplier: Multiplies all appended invader masses by the specified mass multiplier
-- Bulge Filename: If the bulge option is specified then a fourth positional argument is taken, specifying the name of the file containing the bulge distribution to append as an invader
+- Invader File: Distribution file from which to create the invader
+    Note: This is an optional argument, but must be specified if the invader style is Distribution
-- Intended for taking in a distribution for a single galaxy and appending an invader within the same distribution file
+- Intended for facilitating the appending of an invader into a distribution file